yliess86/PhDThesis/thesis.md

 #### Objective Functions {#sec:IV.3.2.3}

-Similarly to PaintsTorch [@hati_2019], StencilTorch is trained end-to-end following the [+wgangp]{.full} objectives described in @sec:pt_losses with minimal changes, the reconstruction loss is replaced by a guidance signal:
+Similarly to PaintsTorch [@hati_2019], StencilTorch is trained end-to-end following the [+wgangp]{.full} objectives described in @sec:III.3.3 with minimal changes, the reconstruction loss is replaced by a guidance signal:

 $$
 \begin{aligned}